How to get started

 What is the semester exchange programme?

 The exchange programme gives you access to renowned overseas universities where you can attend classes for one or two semesters while earning credit towards your University of Auckland degree.
-You will still be enrolled at University of Auckland and pay tuition fees to University of Auckland, and access StudyLink assistance if eligible.
+You will still be enrolled at University of Auckland and pay tuition fees to University of Auckland, and can access StudyLink assistance if eligible.

 360 International is the office that manages the semester exchange programme at the University of Auckland.
 You'll need to apply to 360 International first for a place in the semester exchange programme.